Features overview // Example // Use-cases // Getting started // Project status

 Piqi

 • Piqi-RPC — an RPC-over-HTTP system for Erlang.
-It provides a simple way to expose Erlang services via JSON, XML and Google Protocol Buffers over HTTP.
+It provides a simple way to expose Erlang services via JSON, XML and Protocol Buffers over HTTP.

 More information about how Piqi compares to other systems can be found on the Rationale and FAQ pages.
 Compatibility between Protocol Buffers and Piqi is described here.